Куда я попал?

 ID Name References Techniques

-S0039 Net (Citation: DFIR Report APT35 ProxyShell March 2022) (Citation: Microsoft Net Utility) (Citation: Savill 1999) Password Policy Discovery, Domain Groups, System Time Discovery, Domain Account, Local Account, System Service Discovery, Remote System Discovery, Network Share Discovery, System Network Connections Discovery, Network Share Connection Removal, Service Execution, Local Account, Local Groups, SMB/Windows Admin Shares, Domain Account
+S0039 Net (Citation: DFIR Phosphorus November 2021) (Citation: DFIR Report APT35 ProxyShell March 2022) (Citation: Microsoft Net Utility) (Citation: Savill 1999) Password Policy Discovery, Domain Groups, System Time Discovery, Domain Account, Local Account, System Service Discovery, Remote System Discovery, Network Share Discovery, System Network Connections Discovery, Network Share Connection Removal, Service Execution, Local Account, Additional Local or Domain Groups, Local Groups, SMB/Windows Admin Shares, Domain Account

-S0100 ipconfig (Citation: DFIR Report APT35 ProxyShell March 2022) (Citation: TechNet Ipconfig) System Network Configuration Discovery
+S0100 ipconfig (Citation: DFIR Phosphorus November 2021) (Citation: DFIR Report APT35 ProxyShell March 2022) (Citation: TechNet Ipconfig) System Network Configuration Discovery

-S1012 PowerLess (Citation: Cybereason PowerLess February 2022) Keylogging, Browser Bookmark Discovery, Ingress Tool Transfer, Data from Local System, Encrypted Channel, Local Data Staging, Archive Collected Data, PowerShell, Deobfuscate/Decode Files or Information
+S1012 PowerLess (Citation: Cybereason PowerLess February 2022) Keylogging, Browser Information Discovery, Ingress Tool Transfer, Data from Local System, Encrypted Channel, Local Data Staging, Archive Collected Data, PowerShell, Deobfuscate/Decode Files or Information

 S0108 netsh (Citation: DFIR Report APT35 ProxyShell March 2022) (Citation: TechNet Netsh) Disable or Modify System Firewall, Netsh Helper DLL, Proxy, Security Software Discovery